adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

 Another possible use case is if you have different clients (web, mobile) that use the same APIs, but they display different data.
 So this might be useful to fetch what's needed in each case.
 There are different ways to implement this on the backend, depending on what technology you are using.

 Back to our method, this is all existing code, maybe minus the Car type.
 Imagine we're working to migrate a codebase to TypeScript.
-And our task on hand would be to type this method, so that developers have an easier time using it, and generally making our code better.
+And our task on hand would be to type this method, so that developers have an easier time using it, and generally make our code better.

 # Return type